2025 Working Lineup

 Dr. Dennis E. Desjardin

-published over 160 refereed scientific papers, described over 300 new species of
+published over 160 refereed scientific papers, described over 300 new species of mushrooms, and co-authored two popular field guides, Mushrooms of Hawaii (Ten Speed Press) and California Mushrooms (Timber Press).

 BAND LINEUP